Sindh cricket team

-Sindh cricket team is a domestic cricket team in Pakistan representing Sindh province.
-It competes in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
-The team is operated by the Sindh Cricket Association.
+Sindh cricket team was a domestic cricket team in Pakistan representing Sindh province.
+It competed in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
+The team was operated by the Sindh Cricket Association.

 History

 Before 2019

-Sindh played its first first-class game in December 1932, when they drew with Ceylon at the Gymkhana ground in Karachi.
-On 22 November 1935 Sindh and Australia played a three day match - Figure 1.
+Sindh played its first first-class game in December 1932, when they drew with Ceylon at the Karachi Gymkhana ground in Karachi.
+On 22 November 1935 Sindh and Australia played a three-day match - Figure 1.
 The match was seen by 5,000 Karachiites.
 The team played its inaugural season in the Ranji Trophy in 1934.
 From 1934–35 until 1947–48 Sindh participated in the Ranji Trophy.
 On 27 December 1947 Sind hosted the first first-class game to be played in Pakistan, but were defeated by an innings and 68 runs by Punjab.
 The greatest Sindh player in the Ranji Trophy period was Naoomal Jeoomal who played in India's first test match against England at Lord's in 1932.
 Jeoomal became coach of the Pakistan cricket team in 1960.
 In Pakistani domestic cricket, Sindh played in the Quaid-e-Azam Trophy each season from 1953–54 to 1956–57, but then made only sporadic appearances at first-class level until the 1970s, when two Sindh teams (Sind A and Sind B) competed in the Quaid-e-Azam Trophy for several years; the province also played List A cricket.
 Until 2019, Sindh's last first-class match under that name was a seven-wicket loss in January 1979 against Habib Bank Limited.
 After that, a "Sind Governor's XI" played three games in the 1980s and one in 2000, while a "Rest of Sindh" team took part in the 2001–02 Quaid-e-Azam Trophy (finishing bottom of Pool A with no wins from eight games) and One Day National Tournament.